 In order to ensure efficacy and prevent the infection from occurring, it is important for the patient to take the full prescription.
 It can be tempting to give up the pills once symptoms seem to have died down, but this can actually cause the infection to come back even stronger than it was before.
 The medication usually needs the full dosage cycle to be truly effective.

 There are side effects that can be experienced with all medications.
-Individuals who take ciprofloxacin for sinus infection might experience side effects such as diarrhea, nausea, headaches and loss of appetite.
-Although these side effects are not serious, they should be monitored, and the doctor should be notified if the side effects are persistent.
+Individuals who take ciprofloxacin for a sinus infection might experience side effects such as diarrhea, nausea, headaches and loss of appetite.
+Although these side effects are not usually serious, they should be monitored, and health care providers should be notified if the side effects are persistent.

 As with any medication, ciprofloxain might interact with other drugs.
 Drug interactions can be harmful; it is important for the patient to inform the prescribing physician and pharmacist of all medications currently being taken.
-Individuals who are taking corticosteroids or an antiarrhythmic drug have to be especially careful and might find that cipro cannot be taken, so they might need an alternative treatment.
+Individuals who are taking corticosteroids or an antiarrhythmic drug have to be especially careful and might find that this particular antibiotic cannot be taken safely.